risingwavelabs/risingwave-docs/docs/guides/sink-to-elasticsearch.md

 |`delimiter` | Optional.
 Delimiter for Elasticsearch ID when the sink's primary key has multiple columns.|

 :::note
 For versions under 8.x, there was once a parameter `type`.
-In Elasticsearch 6.x, users could directly set the type, but starting from 7.x, it is set to not recommended and the default value is unified to '_doc.'
+In Elasticsearch 6.x, users could directly set the type, but starting from 7.x, it is set to not recommended and the default value is unified to `_doc`.
 In version 8.x, the type has been completely removed.
 See [Elasticsearch's official documentation](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/removal-of-types.html) for more details.

-So, if you are using Elasticsearch 7.x, we set it to the official's recommended value, which is '_doc'.
+So, if you are using Elasticsearch 7.x, we set it to the official's recommended value, which is `_doc`.
 If you are using Elasticsearch 8.x, this parameter has been removed by the Elasticsearch official, so no setting is required.
 :::

 ### Notes about primary keys and Elasticsearch IDs